dgp1130/blog/src/www/posts/ctor.md

   think(): string;
 }

 // We "extend" an interface.
-This can be thought of as `Cat` extending an
+This can be thought of as `Cat`
-// unknown implementation of `Animal`. `Cat` has no knowledge of what superclass
+// extending an unknown implementation of `Animal`. `Cat`
+// has no knowledge of what superclass it actually has, it
-// it actually has, it only knows that the superclass implements `Animal`. class Cat extends Animal {
+// only knows that the superclass implements `Animal`. class Cat extends Animal {
   public say(): string {
-    // Child can invoke `think()` because it knows its superclass implements it. return 'Meow... ' + this.think();
+    // `Cat` can invoke `think()` because it knows its
+    // superclass implements it.
+    return 'Meow... ' + this.think();
   }

   // Constructs off some `ctor<Animal>`.
+Any implementation
-Any implementation of `Animal` can be
+  // of `Animal` can be provided here and it will be
-  // provided here and it will be extended to make a `Cat`. public static create<TParent extends Animal>(parentCtor: ctor<TParent>): Cat {
+  // extended to make a `Cat`.
+  public static create<TParent extends Animal>(parentCtor: ctor<TParent>): Cat {
     return new Cat() from parentCtor;
   }